berkguldiken/assignment-fraud/README.md

 cd ./assignment-fraud
 ```
 after that if needed give permission to the entrypoint.sh file.
 If on linux system permission can be given with:
+Other permission types(776,770 etc.) are not tested and for the purpose of test below permission is given
 ```
 chmod 777 ./entrypoint.sh
 ```